When “Happy New Year” Feels Like the Happiest Lie Ever

 Disclosure: This post may contain affiliate links, which means the creators of For This House may earn a commission if you click on the link and make a purchase.

 Maybe it’s overwhelm from constant task-juggling, expectations set by all the “New Year, New You” marketing, the invisible workload of being a mom and wife, or something else.
-Regardless of the cause, I’m entering this new year feeling like I’m already ready for a break.
+Regardless of the cause, I have found myself entering many a new year feeling like I’m already ready for a break.

 So, rather than a diet reset, join me in trying a mental health reset.
 Give those connectors in your brain a chance to rejuvenate.
 Just remember–we’re not striving for perfection.
 We’re striving for better, whatever that may look like for you.